carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 The `axes` object contains two objects, which correspond to the two sets of axes.
 We can access each of the objects inside `axes` using `axes[0]` and `axes[1]`.

-We'll get more comfortable with this Python syntax during the workshop, but for now it is enough for you to know that Python indexes elements starting with 0.
+We'll get more comfortable with this Python syntax during the workshop, but the most important thing to know now is that Python indexes elements starting with 0.
 This means the first element in a sequence has index 0, the second element has index 1, the third element is 2, and so forth.

 Here is the code to have two subplots, one with the scatter plot (on `axes[0]`), and one with the box plot (on `axes[1]`):

 ```python
 fig, axes = plt.subplots(nrows = 1, ncols = 2)
 complete_old.plot(x = "weight", y = "hindfoot_length", kind="scatter",